Employment Opportunities – No Work Study Award Required

-The Career Services office posts openings from Pittsburgh companies and organizations who are looking for students for part-time internships and jobs.
+The Center for Career Development office posts openings from Pittsburgh companies and organizations who are looking for students for part-time internships and jobs.

 To learn about job opportunities:

-- Visit Career Services for individual consultations and advice in G-1 Rockwell Hall
+- Visit Center for Career Development for individual consultations and advice in 614 Duquesne Union.

 - Call 412.396.6644 with questions